 BLINDSIDE offers exciting exhibition programming, which provides engaging opportunities for students to learn about contemporary art in a supportive environment.
-Learn from our Gallery Manager or a member from our Broad of specialised art professionals, we love sharing our ideas about the current exhibition and are able to design our talks to compliment various study areas.
+Learn from our Gallery Coordinator or a member from our Board of specialised art professionals, we love sharing our ideas about the current exhibition and are able to design our talks to compliment various study areas.

 For Primary, Secondary + VCE Students